-We are currently applying for larger grants and hope to have a public-facing prototype in 2021.
+We are currently applying for grants and hope to have a public-facing prototype in 2022.

 How to contribute:

 In this early phase, the database is not yet public.
-While we are working on funding, a small team of researchers is slowly adding to the database.
+We are working with our tribal partners and a team of researchers to identify, enter, and interpret relevant historical and oral historical materials.
 We are looking to partner with individuals and institutions who are willing to send materials they have or join our research team to input materials directly.
-Please contact Linford D. Fisher to learn more.
+Please see our Contribute page or contact Linford D. Fisher to learn more.

 Population Studies and Training Center, Brown University